-One padded adjustable treatment table (electric and hydraulic) in good repair and sanitary condition for each ATP Physio.
+One padded adjustable treatment table (electric and hydraulic) with face cut-out in good repair and sanitary condition for each ATP Physio.
 Additional high low table or tables will be provided for private physios.

-So this means, at each 250 level tournament there will be 3 adjustable treatment tables (2 high low tables for the 2 ATP Physios, and 1 high low table for private physios.
+So this means, at each 250 level tournament there will be 3 adjustable treatment tables (2 high low tables with face cut-outs for the 2 ATP Physios, and 1 high low table for private physios.
 At 500 level tournaments there will be 4 adjustable treatment tables, and at 1000 level tournaments there will be at least 6 adjustable treatment tables.
 Examples of high low tables with face cut-outs are shown in the photos below.